firstdraft/guides/introduction-to-ruby.md

 This is a minimal introduction to the Ruby programming language, intended to get you far enough to begin using the Ruby on Rails web application framework.

 You should work along with this intro by downloading [this Rails application](https://github.com/firstdraft/ruby_intro) and launching it.

-If it's your first time launching a Rails app — congratulations!
+## Mac Getting Started Video

+<iframe src="https://player.vimeo.com/video/211587732" width="640" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-#### Getting Started Video
+## Windows Getting Started Video

+<iframe src="https://player.vimeo.com/video/211593688" width="640" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## The shortcomings of HTML